MessaoudiLab/NGS-Pre-Processing/TrimGalore/README.md

 See manual

 ## trim_galore_directory.sh
-scriptsdir: should be changed to the directory (given as absolute path) where the script exists
+Line 15: "scriptsdir" should be equal to the directory (given as absolute path) where the script exists

-for f in $directory*.gz: zipped fastq files should end in .gz.
+Line 18: "for f in $directory*.gz": zipped fastq files should end in .gz.
 Othersize choose a basename/suffix that is common for all files
 Check script to make sure it’s linked to the correct script (trim_galore.sh) before executing

 # Usage
-You only need to run trim_galore_directory.sh since it is already linked to trim_galore.sh The first argument is the directory containing fastq files you want to trim The second argument is the phred score cutoff
-The third argument is the minimum length cutoff
+You only need to run trim_galore_directory.sh since it is already linked to trim_galore.sh absolutepath/directory = The first argument is the directory containing fastq files you want to trim score = The second argument is the phred score cutoff length = The third argument is the minimum length cutoff

 ```
 sh absolutepath/trim_galore_directory.sh absolutepath/directory score length